Brioche for Easter

 Take 4 pieces of dough, cut them in half, and roll each into 2 long sausages.

-Place them side by side, sprinkle the crushed sugar eggs over them, and braid them while rolling them in the sugar, then place them in a wreath shape in 4 baking molds.
+Place them side by side, sprinkle the crushed sugar eggs over them, and braid them while rolling them into the sugar, then place them in a wreath shape in 4 baking molds.

 These with eggs:

-Take the remaining 4 pieces of dough, and this time cut each into 3 equal pieces.
+Take the remaining 4 pieces of dough, and this time cut them all into 3 equal pieces.

 Roll them all into sausages.